The Evolution of Natural Gas Price Review Arbitrations

 The second wave of price reviews

-A second wave of price reviews was initiated – again primarily by buyers – in the wake of what many described as a ‘perfect storm’ of price-depressing events that occurred from 2008 to 2010.
+A second wave of price reviews began in the wake of what many described as a ‘perfect storm’ of price-depressing events that occurred from 2008 to 2010.
 Two events in particular converged to create this situation.

-First, the sudden impact of the global economic crisis swept across Europe and was fully brought to bear on the gas markets.
-The economic effects of the crisis caused gas demand to decline relative to projected growth and expanded import capacity, leaving gas companies under take-or-pay obligations to compete fiercely with each other in a desperate attempt to sell their volumes.
+First, the global economic crisis caused gas demand to decline relative to projected growth and expanded import capacity, leaving gas companies under take-or-pay obligations to compete fiercely with each other in a desperate attempt to sell their oversupplied volumes.

-Second, new and unexpected volumes flooded the European market.
-One of the key contributors to this increased supply was the US shale gas boom, which resulted in LNG destined for the US market being diverted to Europe.
+Second, new and unexpected volumes flooded the European market through the US shale gas boom, which resulted in LNG destined for the US market being diverted to Europe.
 Based on higher prices in Europe and transportation limitations, companies – under take-or-pay obligations – began unloading volumes in Europe, which became a ‘sink’ market.
 This supply–demand imbalance led to a gas glut.

-These market changes had an important effect.
-The influx of new quantities of natural gas being unloaded in Europe increased liquidity in the European natural gas hubs.
+These market changes accelerated the development of gas hubs.
+The influx of new quantities of gas into Europe increased liquidity in the European natural gas hubs.
 And with the influx of gas being traded at these European hubs, the hubs began to mature rapidly.

 This was no small event.
 The buyers that achieved downward revisions to their supply prices included Bulgargaz (Bulgaria), Centrex (Austria), Conef Energy (Romania), DONG (Denmark), EconGas (Austria), Edison (Italy), Eni (Italy), E-On (Italy), Gas Natural (Spain), GasTerra (Netherlands), GDF Suez (France), PGNiG (Poland), RWE (Germany), Shell Energy (Netherlands), WIEH (Germany) and WINGAS (Germany).